Where can you find Toy Story at Disney World? We are sharing where you can see Toy Story characters and Toy Story rides at Walt Disney World.

 Toy Story Land at Disney’s Hollywood Studios is a bright and fun land themed to the beloved franchise.
-Here is our Toy Story Land review and tips for having an amazing visit.

 As you enter you are welcomed by a giant Woody or Buzz Lightyear, depending on where you enter from.
 You can see on the Toy Story land map below that guests are welcomed by Buzz coming from Star Wars: Galaxy’s Edge or Woody.